 Finally, Georgia has an AYP Appeals Process for LEAs and schools.
-Before identifying Georgia's schools for improvement, corrective action, or restructuring, the following procedures are followed:
+Before identifying Georgia's schools for improvement, corrective action, or State Directed, status the following procedures are followed:

-- 1) For the Appeals Process, Georgia has designed an interactive student record collection process that will allow LEAs to review school-level data that will ultimately contribute to AYP determinations. - 2) Preliminary AYP Reports are released on an internal review site.
+- 1) Georgia utilizes an interactive student record collection process that allows LEAs to review school-level data that ultimately contributes to AYP determinations. - 2) Preliminary AYP Reports are released on an internal review site.
 These reports do not reflect a final determination; LEAs can drill down and review student level data for each component.
 Upon the approval of the LEA superintendent, school principals have access to their individual school's data. - 3) Superintendents sign-off on the data verification process certifying that the Student Record and the AYP data are accurate. - 4) This improved AYP process diminishes the number of appeals.
-Only special circumstances form the basis for appeals. - 5) An application process has been developed by GaDOE and GOSA and provides guidance for appeals. - 6) An appeals committee has been established with members from GaDOE and GOSA.
-Consulting membership reflects personnel from Title I, Curriculum and Instruction, School Improvement, Testing, Technology, Policy, and Accountability.
+Only extraordinary circumstances form the basis for appeals. - 5) An application process has been developed by GaDOE and provides guidance for appeals. - 6) An appeals committee has been established with members from GaDOE.
+Consulting membership reflects personnel from Title I, Curriculum and Instruction, School Improvement, Testing, Policy, and Accountability.

-$^{20}$ The critical z is 1.645 for a population proportion, which means the programs are running a one-tail test at the 95% level of significance.
+19 The critical z is 1.645 for a population proportion, which means the programs are running a one-tail test at the 95% level of significance.